Jerry Brown's Exit Interview: Don't Say He Didn't Warn You

 "Capitalism responds to incentives, to human desire, to restlessness, and even to put it more bluntly, greed," he says.
 "And that drives it forward.
 But it drives forward in a way that always overshoots its mark" and leads to recessions.

-And as the economy evolves, with real estate prices shooting up and automation overwhelming the labor market, Brown says "a lot of people are now what they call redundant — or put more harshly, surplus — because the economy doesn't have a role for them.
-And that's where creative political leaders are going to have to find a way to tame capitalism, restructure it."
+And as the economy evolves, with real estate prices shooting up and automation overwhelming the labor market, "a lot of people are now what they call redundant — or put more harshly, surplus — because the economy doesn't have a role for them.
+And that's where creative political leaders are going to have to find a way to tame capitalism, restructure it," he says.

 In many ways, California has offered among the most stark examples of capitalism's pros and cons during Brown's final stint as governor.

 When he returned to the state Capitol in 2011, California was still climbing out of the Great Recession and faced a $27 billion deficit.
-Brown spent much of his first two years convincing the Democrats who controlled the state Legislature to join him in making steep budget cuts.
+Brown spent much of his first two years persuading the Democrats who controlled the state Legislature to join him in making steep budget cuts.

-"That took fortitude against the tendency of the Democrat Party to spend on almost anything that somebody comes up that satisfies one of the key constituencies," he says.
+"That took fortitude against the tendency of the Democratic Party to spend on almost anything that somebody comes up with that satisfies one of the key constituencies," he says.

 The governor then campaigned hard for a ballot measure to raise the state's sales and income taxes.
 Proposition 30's passage in November 2012 proved a turning point in his governorship — both for the state and for Brown himself.
-Along with the previous spending cuts and economic recovery, the additional tax revenue have turned that $27 billion deficit into what is now a large surplus.
+Along with the previous spending cuts and economic recovery, the additional tax revenue has turned that $27 billion deficit into what is now a large surplus.

 That gave him the financial and political capital for much of the rest of his agenda.
 He won nearly every major battle he chose to fight at the state Capitol: an extension of California's cap-and-trade system to reduce its greenhouse gas emissions, a gas tax and vehicle fee increase to fund transportation projects, and overhauls of the state's school funding and criminal justice systems.